jayantnd/duplicate-photo-finder/README.md

 # How to use:
-open the script in script editor open Photos app and select the photos you want to find duplicates in it. then run click on the run button.
+open the script in script editor open Photos app and select the photos you want to find duplicates in it. then click on the run button.

 # How to use in Terminal:
 go to the folder in Terminal where you downloaded this script